msteenhagen/tapes/content/posts/session-06.md

 Duration: 90 mins
 Watch party: [Provo.lol on Twitch](https://www.twitch.tv/provolol)

-Produced in 2009, mainly in the Democratic Republic of Congo.
+Produced in 2009, mainly in the Democratic Republic of the Congo.
 Directed by Renzo Martens.

 b.y.o.b. + b.y.o 🍕